TopG85/TopG85/README.md

 vinelifewilmslow, is a redesign of my friends website, after are first project with Code Institute, SAFEGUARDING MATTERS on HTML and CSS.
 My friend asked if I could make some improvements.
-I've used HTML and CSS and Bootstrap it's a single website page with sections, in the future I will add Pyrhon and Django to add CRUD functionality so my friend will be able to edit the content of his website.
+I've used HTML, CSS with Bootstrap it's a single website page with sections, in the future I will add Pyrhon and Django to add CRUD functionality so my friend will be able to edit the content of his website.